 - Memory foam mattresses: Memory foam mattresses are made of durable visco-elastic foam, not springs.
 Compared to innersprings, high-quality memory foam mattresses offer more consistent support, mold better to your body’s shape, and snap back into place easily.
 Since memory foam is so flexible, it’s a great choice for adjustable beds and—you guessed it—sofa beds.
 Amerisleep’s memory foam sofa bed mattress is specially designed with a reinforced base layer for extra comfort and support—and it’s naturally hypoallergenic and dust mite resistant.

-Just because a sofa bed is expensive doesn’t necessarily guarantee that it will be comfortable or durable.
+Just because a sleeper sofa or sofa bed is expensive doesn’t necessarily guarantee that it will be comfortable or durable.
 Likewise, you don’t always have to shell out thousands of dollars for a model that will get the job done.

 After figuring out which model and mattress is right for you, consider these other tips for finding a top-notch sofa bed.

 - What is the frame made out of?
 The answer you’re looking for is either kiln-dried hardwood or a combination of hardwood and furniture-grade plywood.
 Avoid sofa beds with frames made from pine or other soft woods.

 - Does it open and close easily?
 If you can’t get the hang of opening and closing your sofa bed in the store, setting it up at home is always going to be a pain.
 Your mattress should fold out in one smooth motion and have a locking bar to secure its position Squeaks, sticking, or wobbly parts are all red flags.

 - Are the edges smooth?
 Rough or sharp edges could snag, causing the fabric on your sofa bed—or your mattress’s sheets or blankets—to rip.